James Lowe (conductor)

-James Lowe is an orchestra conductor and current Music Director of the Spokane Symphony in Spokane, WA beginning in the 2019-2020 season.
+James Lowe is an orchestra conductor and current Music Director of the Spokane Symphony in Spokane, WA, beginning in the 2019–2020 season.
 He assumed his role of Chief Conductor of the Prussian Chamber Orchestra for the 2015/16 season.
 His work as Artistic Director of the Hallé Harmony Youth Orchestra was featured in a four-part documentary shown in the UK on Channel 4 in 2010.
 A recipient of the Bernard Haitink Fund for Young Talent, Lowe is Principal Conductor of the Edinburgh Contemporary Music Ensemble, Principal Guest Conductor of Music for Everyone, Orchestras Advisor and conductor of the Senior Orchestra of the National Youth Orchestra of Scotland and held the position of Associate Conductor of the Royal Scottish National Orchestra.
-James is also Artistic Advisor of the Nottingham Youth Orchestra, with whom he began his orchestral career.
+Lowe is also Artistic Advisor of the Nottingham Youth Orchestra, with whom he began his orchestral career.

 Early life

 Lowe was born in Nottingham.
 His first venture into the world of music was the study of the viola.
 He began viola lessons aged 13 and later went on to study the instrument privately with John White.
 He then studied music at the University of Edinburgh gaining a First Class Honours degree in music.

-Lowe's first conducting experience was with the Nottingham Youth Orchestra, with whom he conducted Shostakovich's Symphony No. 5 in D minor.
+Lowe's first conducting experience was with the Nottingham Youth Orchestra, with whom he conducted Shostakovich's Symphony No 5 in D minor.
 Having conducted most of the main ensembles at the University of Edinburgh during his time as a student there Lowe continued his study of conducting in a series of master classes with legendary Finnish conducting teacher Jorma Panula and continued studies with Bernard Haitink, Neeme Järvi and Valery Gergiev.